Hevagog/adm-stack-inference/docs/report/src/04-experiments.md

 Instead of defining our task as a classification problem, we can rephrase it as a Sequence to Sequence problem, where we map one sequence (question text) into another (tag tokens).
 This approach holds significant potential, as we can leverage the unprecedented capabilities of LLMs by taking a pre-trained model (in our case `t5-small`) and fine-tuning it for our task.

-The biggest advantage is also it's biggest disadvantage—all modern models require prohibitively large amount of compute, which forced us to pick a relatively small (60M) model.
+The biggest advantage is also it's biggest disadvantage, all modern models require prohibitively large amount of compute, which forced us to pick a relatively small (60M) model.
 We picked `t5-small` because it was trained primarily on summarization and translation tasks, which closely aligns with our